 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Children are taught the value and reasons behind laws, that they govern and protect us and the responsibilities that this involves as well as the consequences when laws are broken.
-Visits from authorities such as: the Community Police and Fire Service, Anti Bullying Alliance and The Youth Offending Team reinforce the importance of laws.
+Visits from authorities such as: the Community Police and Fire Service, Anti Bullying Alliance and other reinforce the importance of laws.